crim-ca/weaver/docs/source/processes.rst

     When a ``file://`` (or empty scheme) maps to a local file that needs to be exposed externally for another remote process, the conversion to ``http(s)://`` scheme employs setting ``weaver.wps_output_url`` to form the result URL reference.
 The file is placed in ``weaver.wps_output_dir`` to expose it as HTTP(S) endpoint.
+    Note that the HTTP(S) servicing of the file is not handled by `Weaver` itself.
+It is assumed that the server where `Weaver` is hosted or another service takes care of this task.

 .. [#wps3]
     When the process refers to a remote :ref:`WPS-REST` process (i.e.: remote :term:`WPS` instance that supports